MicrosoftDocs/azure-ai-docs/articles/search/vector-search-integrated-vectorization-ai-studio.md

 ms.date: 12/03/2024
 ---

-# How to implement integrated vectorization using models from Azure AI Foundry
+# Use embedding models from Azure AI Foundry model catalog for integrated vectorization

 > [!IMPORTANT]
 > This feature is in public preview under [Supplemental Terms of Use](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).
 The [2024-05-01-Preview REST API](/rest/api/searchservice/skillsets/create-or-update?view=rest-searchservice-2024-05-01-preview&preserve-view=true) supports this feature.